ddev/ddev/docs/content/users/install/ddev-installation.md

     ### WSL2 + Docker CE Inside Install Script

-    This scripted installation prepares your default WSL2 Ubuntu distro and has no dependency on Docker Desktop.
-It is designed to be able to run multiple times without breaking anything.
+    This prepares your default WSL2 Ubuntu distro and doesn’t require Docker Desktop, and you can run the script multiple times without breaking anything.

+    !!!warning "Not compatible with PowerShell 7!"
-    The provided PowerShell script can do most of the work for you, or you can handle these things manually.
-(This script works with the built-in PowerShell v5, but not with the newer v7.)
+        The provided PowerShell script can do most of the work for you, but you’ll need to use the built-in PowerShell v5 and not the newer v7.
+You can, however, [manually walk through the steps](#wsl2docker-desktop-manual-installation) instead.

     In all cases:

     1. Install WSL2 with an Ubuntu distro.

-        * Install WSL with
+        * Install WSL:
             ```
             wsl --install
             ```